Where To Celebrate Thanksgiving in London

 The Thanksgiving offering at Christopher’s Covent Garden balances an understanding of tradition with a contemporary and innovative spin, courtesy of head chef Francis Agyepong.
 Starters include a carrot and cumin chowder, seared blackened shrimps and wagyu beef with truffled polenta chips, followed by the main event: Christopher’s signature slow-cooked organic turkey cornbread with Michigan chestnut cherry stuffing, buttered beans and creamed potatoes.
 Alternatively, tuck into seared seabass with purple cauliflower, or zucchini casserole with potato dauphinoise.
 Finish with a choice of pumpkin or pecan pie, before heading to the Martini Bar for some American-inspired cocktails. £65pp, 25 November. christophersgrill.com

 The Blues Kitchen, Camden Town

-For your comfort food fix, head to Deep South specialist The Blues Kitchen, which is serving up an all-American feast this Thanksgiving.
-To start, it’s smoked sausage with okra and peppers, followed by the main event: buttermilk fried turkey, crispy onions, cornbread and twice-baked mac ‘n’ cheese.
-Make sure you save some space for pudding too, which is a tasty pumpkin pie served with toasted marshmallows and ice cream.
-A vegetarian menu is also available, featuring okra and black bean gumbo for starters and a broccoli and cheddar pot pie with sweet potato mash for the main course.
-To top it all off, the house band will be playing live blues throughout the evening, with music inspired by our friends from across the pond. £29.95 per person.
-Visit theblueskitchen.com to book or call 02039111367 to book.
+For your comfort food fix, head to Deep South specialist The Blues Kitchen in Camden, which is serving up an all-American feast this Thanksgiving.
+To start, it’s smoked sausage and chicken gumbo, followed by buttermilk fried turkey, mac ‘n’ cheese and green bean cassoulet.
+Make sure you save some space for pudding too, which is a tasty pumpkin pie served with toasted marshmallows.
+A vegetarian menu is also available, featuring okra and black bean gumbo for starters ahead of a pine nut and pistachio nut roast with sweet potato mash.
+To top it all off, the house band will be playing live blues throughout the evening, with music inspired by our friends from across the pond. £29.95. theblueskitchen.com